Resources

 Step-by-Step Plan: How to Become a Pentester

-Assess Your Baseline: Identify what you already know and what gaps exist (networking, Linux, scripting, etc.).
+1. Assess Your Baseline: Identify what you already know and where the gaps are, including networking, Linux, Windows, scripting, and web fundamentals.

-Learn the Fundamentals: Strengthen your understanding of TCP/IP, subnets, DNS, and system administration.
+2. Learn the Fundamentals: Strengthen your understanding of TCP/IP, subnets, DNS, operating systems, security concepts, and basic scripting before trying to master advanced exploitation techniques.

-Apply for Entry-Level Roles: Look for positions like Junior Pentester, Vulnerability Analyst, or Security Research Assistant.
+8. Start Applying for Roles: Look for positions like Junior Pentester, Vulnerability Analyst, or Security Research Assistant while continuing to sharpen your skills.

 Bonus: Tools Every Aspiring Pentester Should Know